-BU is ranked #28 Most Innovative School in the country by U.S. News & World Report.
+BU is ranked #41 among national universities by U.S. News & World Report.

 Hi, my name is Jeremy Weprich, and I study sociology in the College of Arts and Sciences.
 I'm originally from Carmel, Indiana.
 One of the best things about studying at Boston University, is the teachers that you have in the classroom are bringing in the research that they're doing outside of the classroom.
 So you really have the leaders in research that are innovating in their own fields, and they're bringing that and building it into your classroom material.

 And what's great about BU is it offers the flexibility to study as many things as you can fit into your years here.
 And it offers the opportunity for students who are curious about a lot of things to be able to do that in a meaningful way.